 The Wilson coefficients for the SMEFT operators are thus determined by the couplings and masses of the UV model.
 For the convenience of future reference, we list the coefficients of $Q^{(1)}_{\ell q}$ and $Q^{(3)}_{\ell q}$ for all valid models in Table~\ref{tab:T1-c-L-Mod}.

-We highlight two important features of this classification.
-First, not all gauge-invariant solutions are phenomenologically viable.
-There exist certain SU(2)$_L$ assignments—such as the case where ($\Psi_1, X_2, \Psi_3, X_4$) transform as (1, 2, 1, 2)—which generate an SU(2)$_L$ structure of the form
+Two key features characterize this classification.
+First, certain gauge-invariant assignments are phenomenologically trivial.
+For instance, the $SU(2)_L$ assignment $(\Psi_1, X_2, \Psi_3, X_4) \to (1, 2, 1, 2)$ generates an $SU(2)_L$ structure of the form

-After electroweak symmetry breaking, the tree-level matching of this specific combination of SMEFT operators onto the target LEFT operator $\mathcal{O}^L_V$ yields a vanishing Wilson coefficient.
-For this reason, solutions leading to this null result have been excluded from our final analysis, presented in Table~\ref{tab:T1-c-L-Mod} and throughout Appendix~\ref{app:models}.
+Following electroweak symmetry breaking, the tree-level matching of this specific operator combination onto the target $\mathcal{O}^L_V$ vanishes.
+Consequently, we exclude solutions yielding this null result from our final analysis, as presented in Table~\ref{tab:T1-c-L-Mod} and Appendix~\ref{app:models}.

-Second, our analysis reveals a correspondence between a diagram's structure and the operator chirality it can generate, under the assumption that the mediating fields are complex (i.e., Dirac fermions and complex scalars).
-In this scenario, diagrams ($c$) and ($d$) are versatile, capable of generating both $\mathcal{O}^L_V$ and $\mathcal{O}^R_V$.
-In contrast, the other diagrams exclusively generate a single chirality: diagrams ($a$) and ($b$) are restricted to $\mathcal{O}^R_V$, while ($e$) and ($f$) are restricted to $\mathcal{O}^L_V$.
-However, this clear distinction is lifted if the model contains real fields (Majorana fermions or real scalars).
-In such cases, new interaction structures become possible, allowing diagrams that were previously restricted to a single chirality to generate both.
-This will be explicitly illustrated by our benchmark models in Sec.~\ref{sec:benchmark-model}.
+Second, a correspondence emerges between diagram topology and operator chirality in models with complex mediators (i.e., Dirac fermions and complex scalars).
+In this scenario, diagrams ($c$) and ($d$) are versatile, generating both $\mathcal{O}^L_V$ and $\mathcal{O}^R_V$, whereas diagrams ($a$) and ($b$) are restricted to $\mathcal{O}^R_V$, and ($e$) and ($f$) are limited to $\mathcal{O}^L_V$.
+This chiral distinction is relaxed in the presence of real fields, such as Majorana fermions or real scalars; these introduce new interaction structures that allow previously restricted diagrams to generate both chiralities.
+These effects are explicitly demonstrated via our benchmark models in Sec.~\ref{sec:benchmark-model}.

-Finally, we consider the possibility that one of the new internal fields could serve as a DM candidate.
-Any viable candidate must be stable on cosmological timescales and must be a color-singlet and electrically neutral.
-The most stringent constraints on such models often arise from DM direct detection experiments, such as PandaX-4T~\cite{PandaX:2024qfu} and XENONnT~\cite{XENON:2023cxc}.
-To ensure these bounds are satisfied, we impose the condition that the DM candidate has zero hypercharge, $Y=0$, as the direct detection cross section is typically proportional to the hypercharge squared.
-Since the electric charge is given by $Q_{\text{em}} = T_3 + Y$, the requirements of electrical neutrality and zero hypercharge together imply that the candidate must also have $T_3 = 0$.
-This condition generally disfavors SU(2)$_L$ multiplets with an even number of components (e.g., doublets).
-A well-known exception is the scalar doublet, where a mass splitting between its components can suppress the tree-level Z-boson coupling, allowing it to evade direct detection bounds~\cite{LopezHonorez:2006gr,Farzan:2012ev}.